eyra/feldspar/README.md

     filename = result.value
     zipfile = zipfile.ZipFile(filename)

-    # Extract the data you are interested contained in zipfile
+    # Extract the data of interest from the selected file
-    # Typically you will use your own written functions here
+    # Write your own functions for data extraction
     ...
 else:
     # No file selected